vishvAsa/jyotiSham/content/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/02_General_Principles_of_Calendar_Making/02_Natural_periods_of_time.md

 The Day: defined by the alternation of daylight and night.

-The Month : the complete cycle of moon's changes of phase, from end of mew-moon to next end of new moon (amānta months), or end of full-moon to end of next full-moon (pūrnimānta months).
+The Month : the complete cycle of moon's changes of phase, from end of mew-moon to next end of new moon (amānta months), or end of full-moon to end of next full-moon (Pūrṇimānta months).

 The Year : and its smaller subdivisions, viz., the seasons.